glortho/manager-profile/README.md

 # Engineering Management

 Welcome to my README!
-If you're reading this you may have recently learned that I'm the engineering manager on your team.
+If you're reading this you may have recently learned that I'm our team's engineering manager.
 Since communication on distributed teams can be difficult, I created this document as a kind of brain-dump and soul-dump.
 Hopefully it helps paint a picture of what it might be like to work together.